ignisign/ignisign-js/README.md

 Alternatively, Ignisign can be integrated in a `by side` mode, where users are redirected to the Ignisign platform to sign documents via an email link, with Ignisign managing the entire process.

-For detailed information on these integration modes, visit [Embedded or By-Side Integration](https://ignisign.io/docs/core-concepts/Embeded_or_By-Side_Integration).
+For detailed information on these integration modes, visit Embedded or By-Side Integration].

 If you are looking for the NodeJS Backend library, it is available [here](https://github.com/ignisign/ignisign-node).